-That’s because there is a vast misunderstanding about how nonprofits fund themselves and the role that foundation grants play in that funding.
+That’s because there is a considerable misunderstanding about how nonprofits fund themselves and the role that foundation grants play in that funding.

 1. Grants Will Not Help You Start Your Nonprofit.

-Primarily foundations give grants to established organizations.
-Foundation grants are not where you look for start-up funds for your new charity.
+Primarily foundations give grants to established 501c3 organizations.
+Foundation grants are not where you look for start-up funds for your startup or non-exempt charity.

 Founders often use their own resources to get going and have private funders ready to help financially.
 Sometimes, a charity can get a bank loan, but there still must be some collateral, someone to guarantee the loan, and the business plan has to be exceptionally good with an excellent path to sustainability.

 Fiscal sponsorship is another way some new charities start.
 A charity or a charitable project that is not yet a 501(c) (3) can receive a grant through its fiscal sponsor.